artyomb/ssl_gate/Readme.md

 # SSL_Gate

-This gems allows to start TCP(HTTP) server that serves SSL(TLS) connections and forwards them further.
+This gem allows to start TCP(HTTP) server that serves SSL(TLS) connections and forwards them to the target.
 HTTP requests are recreated and responses are send back while TCP connections are coupled and each data packets are forwarded both directions asynchronously.

 ## Installation
-To install the gem run
+To install the gem

     $ gem install ssl_gate